xenia-project/xenia/development/quickstart.md

 ## Contributing

-Pull requests are accepted, however must be of a certain level of quality.
+Pull requests are very welcome, but must be of a certain level of quality to merge into the main repository.
-This means that they must adhere to [the style guide](https://github.com/benvanik/xenia/blob/master/docs/style_guide.md), not pollute the git history (you may be asked to rebase if you've been bad), and build clean.
+This means that they must adhere to [the style guide](https://github.com/benvanik/xenia/blob/master/style_guide.md), not pollute the git history (you may be asked to rebase if you've been bad), and build clean.
 Changes that are obviously untested or unsafe will not be accepted without additional verification.

+For more information, see [CONTRIBUTING.md](https://github.com/benvanik/xenia/blob/master/CONTRIBUTING.md) in the repository.